Leveraging Discrete Function Decomposability for Scientific Design: Experimental Results

 We perform two sets of experiments with increasing resemblance to real-world scientific design.
-In each setting we compare a naive EDA, which is unaware of the function decomposition, to \abbr, which is aware of it.
+In each setting we compare a standard EDA, that is unaware of the function decomposition, to \abbr, which is aware of it.
 In the first setting, we create synthetic functions $f(x)$, while in the second setting, we focus on functions derived from real protein data.
 In all experiments we designed sequences of fixed length $L$, where each position is one of $D=20$ amino acids.
 We used $N=100$ EDA training iterations and $G=1$ gradient steps for each weighted maximum likelihood update.
-For the search distribution of \abbr, we used MLP-based autoregressive neural networks for each node---specifically, each variable $x_j$ in $\xJT_i$ is modeled by an MLP of size $[64,64]$ that takes as input all conditioning variables (\ie, $\xJT_{\text{p}(i)}$ and any preceding variables in $\xJT_i$) and outputs $D$ logits.
-Within $\xJT_i$, an arbitrary decoding order was used, and any overlapping variables, that is, $x_j$ in both $\xJT_i$ and $\xJT_{\text{p}(i)}$, were considered the purview of the parent and thus omitted from the child except as conditioning.
-Our naive EDA implementation is the same, only assuming all variables are in one meta-variable---hence, a standard autoregressive model over all variables.
-For gradient descent to fit the search distribution, we used the AdamW optimizer~\citep{loshchilov17_adamw} with default momentum parameters $\beta_1=0.9, \beta_2=0.999$.
-All code is implemented using Jax, Flax, and Optax~\citep{deepmind20_jax}.
-For the shaping function we choose ${W}(s)=\exp \frac{s}{\beta}$ and tuned the temperature, $\beta$.
-To choose $\beta$ and the learning rate, $\eta$, we performed a hyperparameter sweep separately for each method and each $f(x)$, taking $(\eta^*, \beta^*)$ with the largest sample mean at the last iteration.
-For synthetic experiments, we swept 100 combinations between $\eta\in[10^{-5},\; 5\times10{-2}]$ and $\beta\in[0.1,\; 8]$.
-For protein experiments, we swept only 54 pairs between $\eta\in[5\times10^{-5},\; 5\times10{-2}]$ and $\beta\in[0.01,\; 5]$, for expediency.
-We confirmed that neither method's $\eta^*$ or $\beta^*$ was on a boundary of the sweep. $(\eta^*, \beta^*)$ were then used for all replicate runs over random seeds dictating the initial search distribution and sampling.
-Although not essential to our method as described in Alg.~\ref{alg:dado}, in our implementation we reduce the variance of the search distribution update by using mean-shifted $Q$-functions, $Q^\theta_{i}(\xJT_i, \xJT_{\text{p}(i)}) - \mathbb{E}_{\{\xJT_i^k\}}[Q^\theta_{i}(\xJT_i^k, \xJT_{\text{p}(i)})]$, which are unbiased~\citep{williams92_reinforce}.
-Statistical significance of differences in performance is computed by comparing the area under the curve (AUC) of $f(x)$-sample mean over iterations curves, using paired two-sided t-tests over random seeds.
+We use MLP-based search distributions (details in Sec.~\ref{app:search_distribution}) for \abbr and all baselines.
+We also compare to FDA~\citep{muhlenbein99_fda} and PPO~\citep{schulman17_ppo} (details in Sec.~\ref{app:baselines}).
+For the shaping function we choose ${W}(s)=\exp \frac{s}{\beta}$ and tune the temperature, $\beta$.
+To pick $\beta$ and the learning rate, $\eta$, we performed a hyperparameter sweep separately for each method and each $f(x)$, taking $(\eta^*, \beta^*)$ with the largest sample mean at the last iteration.
+For synthetic experiments, we swept over 100 combinations between $\eta\in[10^{-5},\; 5\times10{-2}]$ and $\beta\in[0.1,\; 8]$.
+For protein experiments, which take longer, we swept only 54 pairs between $\eta\in[5\times10^{-5},\; 5\times10{-2}]$ and $\beta\in[0.01,\; 5]$.
+If either method's $\eta^*$ or $\beta^*$ was on the boundary of the sweep, we broadened it. $(\eta^*, \beta^*)$ were then used for all replicate runs over random seeds dictating the initial search distribution and sampling.
+Although not essential to our method as described in Alg.~\ref{alg:dado}, in our implementation we reduce the variance of the search distribution update by using mean-shifted $Q$-functions, $Q_{i}(\xJT_i, \xJT_p) - \mathbb{E}_{\{\xJT_i^k\}}[Q_{i}(\xJT_i^k, \xJT_p)]$, which are unbiased \citep{williams92_reinforce}.
+Statistical significance of differences in performance is computed by comparing the sample mean $f(x)$ at the final iteration, using paired two-sided t-tests over random seeds.